aurora-opensource/au/docs/index.md

 We also have a [GitHub Issues](https://github.com/aurora-opensource/au/issues) page for tracking problems and future work.
 If you have a bug report or feature request, check the existing issues to see if it's been posted, and file a new one if it hasn't.
-While we can't promise timely _resolution_, we will do our best to respond quickly so you know you've been heard, and where we stand on the issue.
+While we can't promise timely _resolution_, we will do our best to respond quickly so you know both that you've been heard and where we stand on the issue.

 !!! tip